-- 1. Before installing the cover, check that all cables, adapters, and other components are installed and seated correctly and that you have not left loose tools or parts inside the server - 2.
-Make sure the cover-release latch is in the unlocked (opened) position. - 3.
-Insert the tabs inside the cover into the slots on the server chassis. - 4.
-Make sure that each tab on the side cover is in its corresponding slot. - 5.
-Close the cover-release latch to secure the side cover in place. - 6.
-Lock the side cover.
+- 1. Before installing the cover, check that all cables, adapters, and other components are installed and seated correctly and that you have not left loose tools or parts inside the server. - 2.
+Insert the tabs inside the cover into the slots on the server chassis. - Note: The cover-release latch must be in the unlocked (opened) position before you install the side cover. - 3.
+Close the cover-release latch to secure the side cover in place.